GoogleCloudPlatform/cloud-sql-proxy/migration-guide.md

 # Migrating from v1 to v2

-The Cloud SQL Auth proxy v2 CLI interface maintains a close match to the v1 interface.
+The Cloud SQL Auth Proxy v2 CLI interface maintains a close match to the v1 interface.
 Migrating to v2 will require minimal changes.
 Below are a number of examples of v1 vs v2 invocations covering the most common uses.
 See [Flag Changes](#flag-changes) for details.